JothishKamal/task-7-cybersec/README.md

 The flag looks like a MD5 Hash.

+## Steps Taken:
+1. Opening the sound.wav on Spectrum Analyzer.
+2. Noting down the flag.
 # Problem 3
 ## Introduction:
 Given is an encrypted text file which contains whitespace characters.